Skip to content

 Common Small-Improvement Mistakes

-Ignoring small rate differences as "not worth the effort" — the math consistently shows they're worth substantial effort.
+Ignoring small rate differences as "not of practical value" — the math consistently shows they're worth substantial effort.
 Paying for active management expecting to beat market by enough to offset 1% fee — most don't.
 Keeping savings in low-yield bank account thinking 4% vs 0.1% APY "doesn't really matter" on 20,000 balance.
 Not harvesting tax loss opportunities worth 0.3-0.5% annual after-tax return.
 The calculator quantifies why these "small" things compound to huge impact.

 Example Scenario